-(a) An employer and employee may agree to substitute another day for a day that would otherwise be a public holiday under the NES.

-(b) An employer and employee may agree to substitute another part-day for a part-day that would otherwise be a part-day public holiday under the NES.
+- (a) An employer and employee may agree to substitute another day for a day that would otherwise be a public holiday under the NES. - (b) An employer and employee may agree to substitute another part-day for a part-day that would otherwise be a part-day public holiday under the NES.

-29.3 Employee not required to work on a public holiday
+27.3 Employee not required to work on a public holiday

-(a) An employee who is not required to work on a holiday which would otherwise have been a working day for that employee will be paid for that day at the employee's classification rate.
+An employee who is not required to work on a holiday which would otherwise have been a working day for that employee will be paid for that day at the employee's classification rate unless the employee, without good and sufficient reason, fails to work on the employee's: